kinshi/c3l/README.md

 You can run the demo applications using the [disk images](https://github.com/sgjava/c3l/tree/master/disks).
 * Unzip disk images
 * `x128 -80col`
-* In VICE configure drives.
+* In VICE configure drives
-* Boot boot.d81 as device 8.
+* Boot boot.d81 as device 8
-* Attach c3l.d71 as device 9.
+* Attach c3l.d71 as device 9
 * `b`:
 * `vicdemo1`
-* To list all the demos just `dir *.com`.
+* To list all the demos just `dir *.com`

 ## Set up development environment
 You have a few ways to develop C code for C128 CP/M. You could use a cross